* ECB's Draghi says monetary policy to remain accommodative

 since April 2010 in favor of dollar assets.

-In early afternoon trading, the euro was down 0.6
+In late afternoon trading, the euro was down 0.6

 3. An options barrier was defended at $1.30 in the New York time